dradtke/blog/content/post/gtk-giphy.md

 For example, imagine that our Giphy Viewer is already built.
 If you'd like to do two searches at the same time, say to compare results, you'd open up two Giphy Viewer windows.
 Each window would contain the search field, and the image result.
-However, application settings should always be the same between the two.
-If the application is made to be more configurable, and the user wants to provide his or her own API key, that key should be available to any and all open windows.
+However, for efficiency's sake, any resources that are shared between the two windows would ideally only need to be allocated once.
+Plus, it usually makes more sense to handle application configuration globally.

-As a result, the Hello World is broken down roughly into three sections:
+Because of this, the application will be broken down into three parts:

 {{<highlight vala>}}
 public class Window : Gtk.ApplicationWindow {